Board Meeting Materials can be found here.

-CWC Kansas City currently has eight talented and passionate board members.
+CWC Kansas City currently has nine talented and passionate board members.

 Please see biographical information below: